Tanjava/RPSLS/README.md

 ## Unfixed Bugs

-No major bugs were left unfixed.
+There is no visual feedback regarding the outcome of the fifth and final round as the final game result is immediatly displayed after the last round.

 Minor improvements and optimizations can still be made.

 ## Frameworks, Libraries and Programs Used